ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of rain showers before 9pm.
 Partly cloudy.
 Low around 20, with temperatures rising to around 23 overnight.
 West northwest
          wind 18 to 23 mph, with gusts as high as 39 mph.
-Chance of precipitation is 40%.
-New snow accumulation of less than half an inch possible.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">